THE

 suffering.

-good and absolutely powerful.
-That God and the occurrence
+— absolutely good and absolutely powerful.
+That God and

-of evil should coexist appears logically contradictory and ontologically
+the occurrence of evil should coexist appears logically contradictory

-occurrence of evil and the occurrence of evil precludes (or ought to
+to preclude) the occurrence of evil and the occurrence of evil precludes

-is to say, tangible instances, of evil to discredit the existence
+evidence, that is to say, tangible instances, of evil to discredit

-of God, on the other hand, is so exiguous that even when such
+the existence of God, on the other hand, is so exiguous that even

-instances are invoked they are deemed extraordinary events in the affairs
+when such instances are invoked they are deemed extraordinary events

-of men; indeed, events so far from commonplace that we call them miraculous
+in the affairs of men; indeed, events so far from commonplace that we

-— that is to say, inexplicable interventions conditionally attributed
+call them miraculous — that is to say, inexplicable interventions conditionally

-to God in the absence of alternate explanations that may yet be forthcoming.
+attributed to God in the absence of alternate explanations that may

-Whether or not this is a sufficient, if concise, summary, the general
+yet be forthcoming.
+Whether or not this is a sufficient, if concise,

-implication is clear: evidence of evil overwhelmingly exceeds evidence
+summary, the general implication is clear: evidence of evil overwhelmingly

-of God.
-If sheer preponderance is the criterion to which we appeal,
+exceeds evidence of God.
+If sheer preponderance is the criterion to

 Evil comes as a scandal to the believer who asks, “How can this be,